kevingonzalez7997/Automizing_Deployment_with_WebHook/README.md

 - Starting with Elastic BeanStalk
   - Select type Elastic
   - Select Elastic BeanStalk
-- For the EC2 start by selcting EC2
+- For the EC2 start by selecting EC2
      - The necessary policies are AWSElasticBeanstalkWebTier, AWSElasticBeanstalkWorkerTier, and AWSElasticBeanstalkMulticontainerDocker

 ### 5. Jenkins with Git

-- In GitHub, navigate to the repository and access the Jenkinsfile.</p>
+- In GitHub, navigate to the repository and access the Jenkinsfile.
 - Add the following stage in Jenkins:
 <pre>
 <code>